Naming, Describing, and Quantifying Visual Objects in Humans and LLMs: Experiments

 \subsection{Generation}

-In our work, we test the performance of three models in a zero-shot setting: BLIP-2 \citep{li2023blip}, FROMAGe \citep{koh2023grounding}, and LLaVA \citep{liu2023visual, liu2023improved}.
+In our work, we test the performance of three models in a zero-shot setting: BLIP-2 \citep{li2023blip}, FROMAGe \citep{koh2023grounding}, and LLaVA 1.5 \citep{liu2023visual, liu2023improved}.
 All three models can be prompted for zero-shot generation.
 Additional details are discussed in Appendix \ref{appendix:models}.
 For each of the three tasks described in Section \ref{sec:tasks_datasets}, we used prompts that resembled the instructions provided to human annotators during the dataset collection.
 ManyNames: \textit{Q: Please name the object in the red box with the first name that comes to mind.
 A:}.
 NOUN: \textit{Q: What do you see in the image?
 A:}.
 QUANT: \textit{Question: How many animals are there in the image?
 Pick the best among the following options: }, followed by the list of the nine quantifiers, each associated with a letter (from A to I).
 The ordering of the quantifiers is randomized at each inference step.
-We sample multiple times from each model using nucleus sampling decoding \citep{holtzman2019curious}, with $p=0.9$, $t=0.5$ (different hyperparameter configurations did not significantly affect the overall results).
+Although investigating several variations of the above-mentioned prompts is beyond the scope of the paper, we discuss some insights on this aspect in Appendix \ref{appendix:generation}.
+We sample multiple times from each model using nucleus sampling decoding \citep{holtzman2019curious}, with $p=0.9$, $t=0.5$ (different hyperparameter configurations did not significantly affect the overall results, as discussed in Appendix \ref{appendix:generation}).
 For each task, we sample the model 20 times and filter out ill-formed answers, such as empty strings or question repetitions.
 After filtering, we randomly take 10 generations per image for ManyNames and NOUN, and 15 for QUANT.
 In this way, we have the same number of generations for each image/object.
-We will release our code upon acceptance at: \url{https://github.com/albertotestoni/ndq_visual_objects}.
+Some examples of the output generated by LLaVa for the three tasks analyzed are reported in Figure \ref{fig:examples_models}.
+We release our code at: \url{https://github.com/albertotestoni/ndq_visual_objects}.